All Episodes

 Okay, what we were talking about was repealing health care, and the Democrats are upset because they want to add amendments to it.

-So even if, and I don't know that what you're saying, I've never heard what you're saying, but even if the original bill stays being why add amendments to it when it's gonna be repealed?
+So even if, and I don't know what you're saying, I've never heard what you're saying, but even if the original bill stays, why add amendments to it when it's going to be repealed?

 What's the point?